-Our EVX-01 product candidate is a novel liposomal, peptide-based cancer immunotherapy designed to engage a patient's own immune system to fight their cancer by mounting a targeted response towards the tumor.
-EVX-01, in combination with PD-1 CPIs, is intended for the first-line treatment of a variety of metastatic and unresectable cancers amenable to PD-1 inhibition.
+Our EVX-01 product candidate is a liposomal, peptide-based therapeutic cancer vaccine designed to engage a patient's own immune system to fight their cancer by mounting a targeted response towards the tumor.
+EVX-01, in combination with anti-PD-1 or other CPIs, is intended for the first-line treatment of a variety of metastatic and unresectable cancers amenable to PD-1 inhibition.